victoriaashling/bamazon/README.md

 # Bamazon CLI App

-## Overview
+This app was built using a mySQL database and is operated through the command line with node.

-This application has three different flows - client, manager, and supervisor - with different options accessible to each related to a hypothetical online store.
+There three different flows - client, manager, and supervisor - with different options accessible to each related to a hypothetical online store.

 ### Customer